-For starters, always look for font pairings that compliment one another.
+For starters, always look for font pairings that complement one another.

-The last thing you want is for both fonts to be fighting for the viewer’s attention.
+The last thing you want is both fonts to fight for the viewer’s attention.

 Equally, two very different fonts could be in danger of pulling your design in opposite directions.

-The idea is that, if you get the combo right, the viewer is almost unable to notice what you have done.
+The idea is that if you get the combo right, the viewer can almost not notice what you have done.

 Then you know you have found a pairing that rolls off the eye.

-So when it comes to font combinations, the golden rule is as follows: compliment or contrast, but never conflict.
+So when it comes to font combinations, the golden rule is complement or contrast, but never conflict.

 2 – Keep it in the family